shubham1o1/Complete_JS_course/6-budgety/README.md

 ### Updating the UI:

 - Declare the DOM Strings Variables
-- Then Make a public function to set these variables
+- Then make a public function to set these variables
-- Then Validate for percentage sign to display --- instead of -1 and for percentage < 0
+- Then validate for percentage sign to display --- instead of -1 and for percentage < 0

 ```js
 // UI Controller